utopia-opensource/crypton-java-payment-example/README.md

 EXAMPLE

-Entering a token, port, public key to send to another owner and the amount of currency to send
+Entering a token, port, public key to send to the owner and the amount of currency to send.
+The amount sent exceeds the balance.

 ![GUIex](https://user-images.githubusercontent.com/77910713/113784841-c0012880-973e-11eb-9fe4-a7998b7e9aab.JPG)